-Dating violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse and the existence of a social relationship of a romantic or intimate nature with the victim is determined based on:
+Dating violence as defined in 34 U.S.C.
+12291 (a) (11), means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship shall be determined based on a consideration of the following factors:

-- 1. The reporting party's statement;

-- 2. The length of the relationship;

-- 3. The type of relationship; and
+- 1) The length of the relationship; - 2) The type of relationship; and,

-- 4. The frequency of interaction between the persons involved in the relationship.
+3) The frequency of interaction between the persons involved in the relationship.

-- 5. The term dating violence excludes acts covered under the definition of domestic violence.

-Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress.
+Stalking as defined in 34 U.S.C.
+12991 (a) (36), means engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

+- 1) Fear for his or her safety or the safety of others; or - 2) Suffer substantial emotional distress.